If you came to this page directly and do not see a navigation frame on top, please go to the home page.

 bg, ru: Целе uk: Целє mk: Целје sr: Цеље be: Цэле

-528 Celje The earliest traces of human settlements that were found in the area of Celje date from Celtic times (Kelleia).
+3723 Celje The earliest traces of human settlements that were found in the area of Celje date from Celtic times (Kelleia).
 This settlement on the bank of the river Savinja was conquered by the Romans under Emperor Claudius.
 Celeia was the most important town of the Roman province of Noreia and sometimes was called 'Troia secunda', the second Troy.
 Important roads connected the town to Poetovium (today Ptuj) and Emona (today Ljubljana).
-However, the town was destroyed by Attlia the Hun in 451 AD.
+However, the town was destroyed by Attlia the Hun in AD 451.
 Only about 700 years later a new settlement was founded on the ruins of the Roman town in the 12th century.
-Under the rule of the family of the Counts of Cilli (the german name for Celje) the town became an important trading place.
+Under the rule of the family of the Counts of Cilli (the German name for Celje) the town became an important trading place.
 In 1436 the Count of Cilli were elevated to the rank of Prince, who supported the German Emperor Sigismund of Luxembourg against the Habsburg family.
 Celje obtained the official status of a town in 1451.
 In 1456, the last male member of the family, Ulrich II was assassinated and the estates were taken over by the Habsburgs.
-Celje remained a provincial trading town until the mid 19th century when the opening of the railway line from Vienna to Graz, Maribor, Ljubljana and Trieste brought a boost for the development of the town which also became very popular as a holiday resort.
-243 Celje
+Celje remained a provincial trading town until the mid-19th century when the opening of the railway line from Vienna to Graz, Maribor, Ljubljana and Trieste brought a boost for the development of the town which also became very popular as a holiday resort.

-1693 Celje
+2907 Celje

 177 Celje 047 Celje